Hussein0o/Devops-career/README.md

 Kubernetes Deployment

 Deployments are managed in k8s-manifests and include:
+Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.

     Deployments: For backend, frontend, and database services.
     Services: Expose services within the cluster.